smartdevicelink/sdl_hmi_integration_guidelines/docs/BasicCommunication/OnSystemRequest/index.md

 ## OnSystemRequest

+Type
-Type: Notification
+: Notification

+Sender
-Sender: SDL
+: SDL

+Purpose
-Purpose: A request from SDL to download data via a connected application.
+: A request from SDL to download data via a connected application.

 **HTTP flow**